 Foreword by Adam Brannon.
 In a new series, I look through an entire back catalogue of films to bring you Franchise Reviews.
 These weekly articles will review each flick in a particular movie series in under 100 words per film – trust me it’s harder than it looks.

-To inaugurate the series, I’m taking a look back at Jurassic Park and its four films.
+To inaugurate the series, I’m taking a look back at Jurassic Park and its five films.
 What better way to begin.
 I hope you enjoy them.
+If you’re looking for a review of all Jurassic Park movies, you’re in the right place.

 Released 25 years ago, Steven Spielberg’s take on Michael Crichton’s novel of the same name unbelievably holds up to this day.
 By holds up I’m referring to the incredible special effects that brought dinosaurs to life like never before.